World’s largest virtual agentic engineering & quality conference

 Prerequisites for Installation

 The main prerequisite for installing Playwright is Node.js.
-They recommend Node.js version 14 or above.
+The current Playwright release supports Node.js 22.x, 24.x, and 26.x.
 In addition to Node.js, you may also need additional system dependencies depending on your operating system to run the browsers Playwright controls.

 Areas Where Playwright Can Do Better!

-As a newer framework, it may have fewer learning resources and lack advanced features or robust mobile testing functionalities found in more established options.
+As a newer framework, it may have fewer learning resources and lack advanced features or robust mobile testing functionalities found in more established options, so teams with those needs often weigh a Playwright alternative.

 Should You Use Playwright?